kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/instrumentation/README.md

 The performance of the OpenTelemetry Collector depends on a set of factors, including the following:

-- CPU / Memory allocation
+- CPU and memory allocation
 - The type of sampling: Tail based or head based sampling
 - The receiving format: OpenTelemetry, Jaeger thrift or Zipkin
 - The size of spans